George Floyd mural vandalism cleaned up and restored - KEYT | KCOY

 George Floyd mural vandalism cleaned up and restored

-SANTA BARBARA, Calif. -- Shocking vandalism early this morning in Downtown Santa Barbara Over night someone sprayed graffiti over the newly paint George Floyd mural.
+SANTA BARBARA, Calif. -- A shocking vandalism was reported early Thursday morning in Downtown Santa Barbara.
+Overnight someone spray-painted graffiti over the newly finished George Floyd mural.

-George Floyd's death sparked nationwide protest and an outpouring of support for black Americans.
-In Downtown Santa Barbara a mural created in his honor was vandalized barely two weeks after it was painted.
+George Floyd's death sparked nationwide protests and an outpouring of support for black Americans.
+In Downtown Santa Barbara, a mural created in his honor was vandalized barely two weeks after it was painted.

 Matt Moore of Santa Barbara said, "It's very disrespectful."
-While Anne Crowe of Summerland add, "And I am appalled that people would take that kind of action."
+While Anne Crowe of Summerland added, "And I am appalled that people would take that kind of action."

-Early Thursday morning the vandal spray painted 'all lives matter' across the mural which reads "I can't breathe."
+Early Thursday morning the vandal spray-painted the words 'All Lives Matter' across the mural which reads "I can't breathe."
 Those were the words Floyd said as a Minneapolis police officer held his knee on Floyd's neck for nearly nine minutes before his death.
 Artist Chad Green helped create the mural.
-He says he wasn't surprised, but was disappointed at the lack of respect.
+He says he wasn't surprised but was disappointed at the lack of respect.

 "You know the people that want to forget it, they forget it real easy," said Green.
 "But this is staying in their face, you know it's here.
 You can't, that's probably why it got spray painted on."